 Here we can find that the population structure is grouped and the interaction among them is frequent.
-However, this model is not referred as a concept for metapopulation and most researchers do not consider this a metapopulation too.
+However, this model is not referred as a concept for meta-population and most researchers do not consider this a meta-population either.

 The final model is the non-equilibrium population.
-The local populations are patches, its local extinctions are much great than its recolonisation.
+The local populations are patches, its local extinctions are much greater than its recolonisation.

 Figure 1.4: